jmtrachy/pws-poc-node/README.md

 # pws-poc-node
 A test replacement of an internal PWS tier - written in js

-To build as standalone using the local env: node src/server.js To build as standalone using a specified environment: export PWS_ENVIRONMENT=environment_name followed by node src/server.js
+To run using the local env and no docker container: node src/server.js To run using a specified environment and no docker container: export PWS_ENVIRONMENT=environment_name followed by node src/server.js

 To build docker image: docker build -t test-pws:v0 .